Photonios/vim-isort/README.rst

 Usage
 =====

-Just call the ``:Isort`` command, and it will reorder the imports of the current python file.
+Call the ``:Isort`` command, which will re-oreder the imports of the current Python file.
-Or select a block of imports with visual mode, and press ``Ctrl-i`` to sort them.

-You can also configure isort options, check them on the `isort docs <https://github.com/timothycrosley/isort>`_.

 Installation